 Individual Gift Tax Exclusions.

 Fortunately, the tax code contains several provisions that exclude certain types of gifts from federal tax.
 Every recipient is subject to an annual exclusion amount, such that the aggregate amount of all gifts from you to that individual will not be subject to taxation if the amount is below the exclusion.
-For 2013, this amount is $14,000 per donee.
-This means that you can make many different gifts without triggering any tax liability, provided that each domain receives no more than $14,000.
+For both 2020 and 2021, the annual gift-tax exclusion is $15,000 per donor, per recipient.
+This means that you can make many different gifts without triggering any tax liability, provided that each domain receives no more than $15,000.

 While it might seem like the lifetime exclusion would easily cover all gifts that an individual could make, some taxpayers find that it’s important to document all of their financial gifts so that they can be sure not to exceed this lifetime tax-free gift cap.
 This is true because the applicability of the estate tax is determined based on the size of your estate after taking into account the prior taxable gifts you’ve made.
 In other words, if you made gifts during your lifetime in excess of the exclusion that was in force during the applicable tax year, then the amount that you can pass on before the estate tax applies is correspondingly reduced.